dung204/pro192/README.md

 ## 2. Code documentation

-All documentation for each assignments and tests are available at `README.md` file.
+- All documentation for each assignments and tests are available at `README.md` file.

-_Official repository for source code, documentation, and "tour guide" for assignments, tests of PRO192 from FPT University._
+> ### ⚠️ Before you use the documentation:
+>
+> 1. The documentation uses code from the source code files.
+For a better experience, opening code files and read them along with `README.md` is recommended.
+> 2. Some of the content may not be useful for you.
+Feel free to skip if you want to.
+In the future, I will add some signs to notify if some parts are important.
+> 3. The documentation is composed by [@dung204](https://github.com/dung204/), and open for everyone to use.
+However, copying or re-uploading are not allowed under any circumstances.

 ## 3. Tour guide (for [Visual Studio Code](https://code.visualstudio.com/) only)